CloudNativeSDWAN/cnwan-operator/docs/basic_installation.md

 ./scripts/deploy.sh example.com/repository/image:tag
 ```

-If everything goes fine, CNWAN Operator will run in namespace
+If everything goes fine, CN-WAN Operator will run in namespace
 `cnwan-operator-system` and deployed to a suitable and available worker node.

 If you haven't already, please read [Concepts](./concepts.md) to learn more
-about CNWAN Operator.
+about CN-WAN Operator.

 ## Remove